六级考试高分突破(模拟题库)(修订版)4

 A. forcing B. rushingC. pressing D. hurrying

-46. Even in hot weather the old man refuses to turn on the airconditioner for the of saving on utilities.
+46. Even in hot weather the old man refuses to turn on the air conditioner for the of saving on utilities.

 A. sake B. reasonC. ground D. cause